lsst/LDM-PMT/index.rst

 milestones is captured in Primavera.
 A copy of that information is kept in JIRA DLP project.
 It is periodically synchronized with Primavera.

-Master copy of Epics and Stories are kept in JIRA in DM project.
+Master copy of Epics and Stories is kept in JIRA in DM project.
 The snaphot for epics corresponding to current and upcoming Cycle is taken and kept in Primavera.

+Information in JIRA for current Cycle is particularly important, it needs to be kept up-to-date and it should reflect the current state of the progress.
+Progress updates for activities that block other teams, in particular when the delivery date approaches are expected to be done promptly (depending on urgency, weekly or even daily)

 Keeping a copy Baseline Plan in JIRA is in particular useful for linking the PPs with corresponding Epics.